QuentinRa/blog.quentinra.dev/maths/r/rmd.md

 "Hello, World!"
 ```</code></pre>

-Then you will be able to run your code like in a ``.R`` file.
-The best way to learn RMarkdown (aside from looking at other Rmd files) is to read [this sheet](https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf).
+You will be able to run it, like you would in a `.R` file.
+The best way to learn RMarkdown (aside from looking at other Rmd files) is to [read this sheet](https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf).

 <hr class="sl">